Ukraine-Russia crisis: What to know as tension grinds on

 The multiple practice launches of intercontinental ballistic missiles and cruise missiles set for Saturday follow a warning from U.S. President Joe Biden that Russia could invade Ukraine within days.

-The United States and other alliance members to keep up the diplomatic pressure to deter a possible invasion of Ukraine.
+The United States and other alliance members are keeping up the diplomatic pressure to deter a possible invasion of Ukraine.
 Biden is due to discuss Russia and Ukraine with trans-Atlantic leaders in a Friday phone call.

 Here’s a look at what is happening where and why: